-Because of that, pretty much all every Wix website owner I've worked with aimed to build the most beautiful site possible, entirely unaware that every additional slideshow, gallery, animation, video background etc they added was slowing their site down and detracting from their chances of being found online.
+Because of that, pretty much every Wix website owner I've worked with aimed to build the most beautiful site possible, entirely unaware that every additional slideshow, gallery, animation, video background etc they added was slowing their site down and detracting from their chances of getting found online.
 As a result, I've often began by telling clients that they own the most beautiful website that would never be found.

 Some Wix website owners created their site through the Wix ADI automatic set-up process, whereby clicking on a preferred template and entering a few basic details allows your new site to appear as if by magic.
 They're never told that Wixsites created using the Wix ADI feature are hopelessly out of touch with both SEO best practice and Google guidelines and are, at most, only useful for advertising campaigns.
 They cannot be optimized and will never bring organic traffic.

 Finally, the third type of site owner I see are the unluckiest.
-They choose a site designer to create their website for them and burn through a significant advertising budget as a result.
+They choose a site designer to create their website for them and burn through a significant marketing budget as a result.
 Because site designers are not SEOs, the site owner not only ends up with site that is poorly optimized, they are also left mystified and frustrated as to why they aren't getting organic traffic.

 Therefore, before you choose your Wix template, remember that not all Wix templates are created equally and give some extra though to the SEO of each.
-For example, does the template allow for text to be placed in the above-the-fold section of the page (the part of the website that is visible before you scroll down)?
+For example, does the template allow for text to be placed in the above-the-fold section of the page (the part of the website that is visible when the page first loads and before you scroll down)?
 If not, avoid it.
 Google expects to see text in this space and goes directly to it to learn as much about your site in as short a time as possible.
 If you only have a beautiful image or a large logo there, you're simply playing a game of Guess Who with them.

 Does the site have an array or beautiful galleries, sliders and animations?
 If so, avoid it.